Code-Institute-Submissions/Mishsmelle-milestone-three_DecResub/README.md

 -   The performace score is lower than expected as the images as sourced from external sites so not actually reflecting the site.
 -   The site loads a bit slower than I would have liked but after numerous rounds of testing and fine tuning my code I could not get it as quick as I would like and all tests were coming back fine.
-_   The subscribe button in the footer is white on grey and hard to read but was unable to change this.

 ## Deployment